zhuye88/iNNE/README.md

 This software is under GNU General Public License version 3.0 (GPLv3)

-A python version can be found at https://inne.readthedocs.io/
+A Python version can be found at https://inne.readthedocs.io/

+A Java version can be found at https://github.com/tharindurb/iNNE

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%